-Visually, I quite like what I see but that's probably because I'm reminded of my colour-clash days on the Speccy.
-The graphics are fine, if a little barebones, but everything scrolls along nicely and I do like the sprites with their fine detail and lots of colours.
+Visually, I quite like it but that's probably because I'm reminded of my colour-clash days on the Speccy?
+The graphics are barebones, but everything scrolls along nicely and I do like the sprites with their fine detail and lots of colours.
 The helicopter levels even feature some rather simple parallax scrolling, which is a nice touch.
 However, there ain't anything that's gonna blow your mind and certainly nothing to push the Atari ST to its limits.